Arco-list/arco/arco_prd_updated.md

 Acceptance Criteria

 - Given the Professionals tab is selected, when the page renders, then provide keyword search over Company Name, Services with debounce.
+- Only professionals with a Plus plan are displayed in the search results.

 ## Project Detail